AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 > **NOTE**: Here the `ChannelCreationValidator` struct is a helper that will simply wait for channel creation when it's called in the script.
 [More information on that channel creation later](#ibc-channel-creation).

-You can also add daemons manually to the `interchain` object :
+You can also add daemons manually to the `interchain` object:

 ```rust
 let local_migaloo = DaemonBuilder::default()
     .handle(rt.handle())